andrejewski/react-types/README.md

 ## FAQ

-### Why does React need to be injected into React Types?

-Because I am lazy.
-React moves at a very fast pace and breaks old stuff to make room for awesome.
-Instead of this project always having to play catch up with updates, deal with version conflicts, or worry about bundling different React versions (it bites a lot of people), React Types just uses what you are using.
-The good thing is that PropTypes is a pretty stable API of React so we are pretty safe for now.

 ### Prop types: optional versus required?

 React makes all propTypes optional by default, which I think is a bad choice.
 Props are going to be passed to the component whether or not they are specified so everything is optional by default.
 If I go to the trouble of writing out the propType for a member, it better dam be there.